 Another important feature to consider is scheduling.
 Employees should have access to simple yet robust scheduling solutions that make it fast and easy to set up meetings and invite attendees.
 With video meetings being a part of daily life now, reducing friction is key.

 When it comes to video conferencing, usability is one of the most important factors.
 Nobody likes having to poke around endlessly to find audio or camera settings, or a screen share button.
 Buttons and settings should be in plain sight and easily accessible.
 If your team is still getting used to your video conferencing platform, providing a short user guide and having a meeting just to discuss where to locate features can be a great help.
 Also consider issuing some internal best practices for how your teams should be using the platform, such as muting when not speaking, or when to ask questions via chat rather than over the microphone.

-Want to know more about Star2Star's Video Conferencing Solution?
+Want to know more about our Video Conferencing Solution?